A Paradise Regained:

 Since its launch in 2021, John Swarbrooke Fine Art has built a reputation for opening up new perspectives on modern British art.
 The gallery takes a thorough, art-historical approach that sets 20th-century art and artists in international cultural contexts – seeking to share discoveries, celebrate unheralded artists, and contribute whenever possible to scholarship on the field.

 John Swarbrooke Fine Art presents several focused exhibitions a year in London at venues such as the Backroom Foundation, Fitzroy Square, and No. 9 Cork Street.
 Recent exhibitions include ‘Pixerina Witcherina’, featuring paintings and drawings by the Bloomsbury Group, and ‘Macabre’, inspired by Edward Burra’s love of the macabre.
-In autumn 2025 the gallery will mount the first exhibition dedicated to the art of Denton Welch in more than four decades.
+In autumn 2025 the gallery mounted the first exhibition dedicated to the art of Denton Welch in more than four decades.

 The gallery has previously sold work to the British Museum, and has strong relationships with a number of museums in the UK, US and continental Europe.
 It participates in events and art fairs including Trois Crayons and the British Art Fair, and is a member of the Society of London Art Dealers.